 To be considered valid, all field monitoring programs should be peer reviewed by a reputable third party and replicate local pollutant concentrations including soluble fractions of nutrients together with rainfall.
-Ocean Protect has undertaken such field testing both locally in Australia and overseas, copies of the supporting articles are available upon request.
+Ocean Protect has undertaken such field testing both locally in Australia and overseas.
+Further information on these studies is available in A review of the application of StormFilter® in Australia.

-Globally there are over 220,000 StormFilter cartridges installed and since 2001 the StormFilter system has been successfully installed in a variety of applications to meet regulatory requirements set by authorities throughout Australia.

-Specifically StormFilter has been accepted by some of the most stringent stormwater quality regulators around the globe including;
+Over 27,000 StormFilter[®] systems have been installed within Australia - and approximately 220,000 globally.
+These assets have been successfully installed in a variety of applications to meet regulatory requirements set by authorities throughout Australia.
+Specifically, StormFilter[®] has been accepted by some of the most stringent stormwater quality regulators around the globe including: